 The goal of the Business Services Team is to participate and listen to key industry needs and work to ensure business customers are receiving relevant training and work-based opportunities.
-The objective is to create a diverse network of employers that will lead to focused responses that best use federal and v.
+The objective is to create a diverse network of employers that will lead to focused responses that best use federal and state workforce development funds to achieve business-relevant outcomes and keep the local economy thriving and growing.
+All PY20 planned objectives will be provided when the PY20 NFA letters are received.

+v.
 Career Pathways: Explain how you will utilize information gathered through your Business Services Team to provide a baseline for consideration of new or enhanced Sector Partnerships, and how this information will be used to inform changes to or development of Career Pathways in your Local Area.
 Indicate specific PY20 planned objectives and measurable outcomes.